KRakeesh04/s1/src/content/docs/programming-fundamentals/c-book/07-von-neumann-architecture.md

 An architecture on how a computer can be built.
 Simple and implementable proposal but not the best mechanism for operations such as disk access or time critical operations.

+## Von Neumann Machine

-A computer structure resulting from this architecture is called "Von Neumann Machine".
+A computer structure resulting from Von Neumann architecture.

-Parts of a stored-program computer (under this architecture):
+### Parts of a Von Neumann Machine

 - A memory - contains both data and instructions
 - A calculating unit - capable of performing both arithmetic and logical